macrobean/dist/README.md

 - **Database Support:** Integrated SQLite3 engine, accessible from Lua.
 - **Embedded Content:** All site files are bundled inside the executable for true portability.
 - **TLS/HTTPS:** First-class TLS support using mbedTLS.
-- **Zero Dependencies:** Runs on any modern macOS system without installation.
+- **Zero Dependencies:** Runs on macOS/Linux system without installation.
-- **Secure by Default:** Optional sandboxing and process-forking for enhanced security.
+- **Secure by Default:** Optional (recommended) sandboxing and process-forking for enhanced security.

 ---